cog-data/Scybernethics/Social Media Archive/Scybernethics - Brief of my 7555 messages on X.md

   - **Mecanizing the Mind:** There's a recurring concern about the mechanization of the mind.
 The messages ask, "to what extend _our own minds_, historically and socially, are on the long term _mecanized_ by this deep epistemological trend?!"
 The use of technology, especially large language models (LLMs) and "Big Data," is seen as a potential source of this mechanization.
 He also criticizes the "massive instrumentalization of people's inner cognitive behaviors by private interests" related to ML and DS.

-  - **Turing-Von Neumann Gesture:** Soto² sees the Turing-Von Neumann approach as a "double cut": "the cut to meaning, which is reduced, and the cut to matter, which is abstract."
+  - **Shannon-Turing-Von Neumann Gesture:** Soto² sees the Shannon-Turing-Von Neumann approach as a "double cut": "the cut to meaning, which is reduced, and the cut to matter, which is abstract."
 This reduction of meaning and abstraction of matter is viewed as problematic.

 - **Emphasis on Phenomenology and Embodiment:**